-As a locally owned, locally managed independent bank, we feel that Chino Commercial Bank is truly a benefit not only to our customers and our shareholders but to the community as a whole.
+As a locally owned, locally managed independent bank, we feel that Chino Commercial Bank is truly a benefit to not only our customers, but also our shareholders and the community as a whole.

-On behalf of your Board of Directors, Management, and the Staff, I would like to thank you for your confidence and continued support of the Bank and look forward to another successful year.
+On behalf of your Board of Directors, Management, and Staff, I would like to thank you for your confidence and continued support of the Bank and look forward to another successful year.